 While the BPA-free label was once all the rage, the growing evidence of the dangers of BPA-free plastics has led to the development of a new plastics label: EA-free.
 EA stands for “estrogenic activity,” and the EA-free label on plastic products indicates that they have been found to be free of harmful estrogenic activity.
 Theoretically, this could help solve the mystery of whether your BPA-free water bottle contains other estrogenic chemicals.
 However, while the label sounds good in theory, it has not translated to improved quality standards.
 Plastics manufacturers have been taking advantage of the EA-free label and engaging in misleading marketing.
 For example, a corporation called Eastman Chemical has been marketing one of its products, Tritan plastic, as EA-free, even though third-party testing found that Tritan contains other estrogenic chemicals.
 Unfortunately, Eastman has been able to continue advertising its product as a “healthy, BPA-free” alternative by designing its own research studies (which, unsurprisingly, find Tritan to be safe) and by throwing its weight around in court, effectively crushing scientific opposition (20).

-So, what are we to do about this plastic situation?
-Given the available evidence, I recommend that people try to avoid all types of plastics, even ones labeled as EA-free.
 At this point, it’s just not possible to tell which plastics do and don’t have estrogenic activity, and given the abundant evidence on the harmful health effects of chemicals in plastics, I think it’s better to be safe than sorry.

 - Use glass cups for drinking.